twbs/bootstrap/README.md

 <link rel="stylesheet" type="text/css" href="bootstrap.css">
 ```

-For more info, refer to the bootstrap docs @ http://twitter.github.com/bootstrap!
+For more info, refer to the bootstrap docs @ http://twitter.github.com/bootstrap
+The usage is identical.

 Bug tracker